YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/03_frame_mojits.rst

         }
       ]

 #.
-The mojit instance based on the HTMLFrameMojit is what we’ll use for the root path.
+The mojit instance based on the ``HTMLFrameMojit`` is what we’ll use for the root path.
-   We won’t change the other route paths for now, so in your routes.json, just add the following routing path:
+   We won’t change the other route paths for now, so in your ``routes.json``, just add the following routing path:

    .. code-block:: javascript